input-output-hk/ouroboros-leios/Logbook.md

   The jobs that relate to publishing the documentation are prefixed by `docs`, e.g., `build-docusaurus` changed to `docs-build`.

+### Rust simulation

+Started showing transaction throughput in the visualization.

+Tweaked settings of `thousand.toml` config to maximize throughput:
+ - Allowing multiple votes per VRF lottery win, to make up for a lack of voters
+ - Increasing stage length from 2 to 20, so that there is approximately one RB per stage
+ - Generating many more transactions, to show benefit from increased throughput

 ### Haskell simulation

 - Merged code to run Praos and Leios visualisations from a file such as `data/BenchTopology/topology-dense-52-simple.json`, e.g., run: